davegogle/customerinfo-demo/README.md

-# CustomerInfoDemo - An demo app for managing the customer information
+# CustomerInfoDemo - A demo app for managing customer information

 CustomeInfo is a B/S mode application and based on Django framework.
 It provides essential functionalities for managing the customer information as well as the